 - 40. At the final plenary session of the Review Meeting, - a.
-Rapporteurs will make a presentation on the peer review findings of the Country Group, summarizing for each Contracting Party in turn the most important observations as documented in the Country Review Reports, including points of agreement and disagreement, Good Practices, Areas of Good Performance and Challenges and any areas of concern; - b. each Contracting Party will have an opportunity to respond to the comments made on its National Report; and - c. there will be an opportunity for other Contracting Parties to comment on National Reports and on the Rapporteurs' Reports. - 41.
+Rapporteurs will make a presentation on the peer review findings of the Country Group, summarizing for each Contracting Party in turn the most important observations as documented in the Country Review Reports, including points of agreement and disagreement, status of previous Challenges and Suggestions, safety improvements, Good Practices, Areas of Good Performance, Challenges and Suggestions; - b. each Contracting Party will have an opportunity to respond to the comments made on its National Report; and - c. there will be an opportunity for other Contracting Parties to comment on National Reports and on the Rapporteurs' Reports. - 41.
 Notwithstanding the confidentiality requirements of Article 27 of the Convention, journalists can be invited to attend the opening plenary session as well as the part of the final plenary session at which the final version of the Summary Report of the Review Meeting is adopted.
 Furthermore, the President, Vice- Presidents and the Country Group Chairpersons shall be available for a press conference to be organized at the end of each Review Meeting.